Modern Slavery

 2. Our business and structure

 Gresham is a global software and services company specialising in providing solutions for data integrity and control, banking integration, payments and cash management in the financial services sector.
-As a Group, we have over 200 employees worldwide and serve more than 250 customers globally.
-We have offices in North America, UK, Europe and Asia Pacific.
-The Group had a global annual turnover of £37m in the year ending 31 December 2021.
+As a Group, we have over 215 employees worldwide and serve more than 275 customers globally.
+We have offices in the United Kingdom, Europe, North America and Asia Pacific.
+The Group had a global annual turnover of £48.7m in the year ending 31 December 2022.

 Our business is organised into four primary business units:

-• Sales & Marketing, responsible for business development and revenue generation.
-This includes direct sales, marketing and prospecting and development of partner channels.
+• Sales & Marketing - responsible for business development and revenue generation; including direct sales, marketing and prospecting, and development of partner channels.

-• Product Development, responsible for the whole development lifecycle process for our software products (including software-as-a-service) and product strategy.
+• Product Development - responsible for the development lifecycle process for our software products (including software-as-a-service) and product strategy.

-• Business Operations, responsible for all internal functions including finance, information technology, people, facilities, legal, compliance and corporate affairs.
+• Business Operations - responsible for internal functions including finance, information technology, people and culture, facilities, legal, compliance, and corporate affairs.

 We currently have operations in the following countries: